Why the Scales Lie — And 5 Better Ways to Measure Fat Loss

 The concept of "metabolically healthy obesity” or “fat but fit” illustrates this further.
 While uncommon, some people are classified as obese by BMI but have normal health markers — maybe because they exercise regularly and have a lot of muscle despite also carrying extra fat.

+Given these substantial limitations, what should you track to assess genuine health and fitness progress?
 The correct answer depends on your goals, resources, and preferences, but there are several alternatives to consider that are more informative than BMI or scale weight alone.
+We’ll start with the simplest, most accessible methods you can use at home first.

-Waist Circumference: Simple and Effective
+Waist Circumference: Simple & Effective

-A waist measurement over 40 inches (102 cm) for men or 35 inches (88 cm) for women — or more than half your height, regardless of sex — indicates abdominal obesity and increased disease risk.
+Waist circumference offers a practical alternative that better predicts health risk than BMI.
+A waist measurement over 40 inches (102 cm) for men or 35 inches (88 cm) for women — or more than half your height, regardless of sex — indicates abdominal obesity and increased risk of disease [3].

-For people participating in exercise programs, where muscle increases occur primarily in the upper body and limbs, hip and waist measurements can provide a viable, accurate alternative to BMI.
+Why this works better: Waist circumference correlates strongly with abdominal fat and visceral fat.
+It also remains relatively unaffected if you gain muscle from exercise (unlike BMI).
+For people participating in exercise programs, muscle gains primarily occur in the upper body and limbs.
+So, hip and waist measurements, away from these sites, can provide a viable, accurate alternative to BMI.

 How to measure correctly: